aaditunni/100DaysOfCloud/Journey/010/Readme.md

     ![Screenshot](https://github.com/aaditunni/100DaysOfCloud/blob/main/Journey/010/Pictures/day10.13.JPG)

 - Download and edit the [front end files](https://downgit.github.io/#/home?url=https://github.com/aaditunni/100DaysOfCloud/tree/main/Journey/010/Webpage).
+Make sure you unzip the file.
     - Open the serverless.js in a code/text editor.
     - Locate the placeholder REPLACEME_API_GATEWAY_INVOKE_URL and replace it with your API Gateway Invoke URL(found in the API Gateway console) and at the end of this URL add /remindo - Save the file.
     - Return to the S3 console Click on the Objects Tab.